kamadland/ministry-guide/pages/presentations/why-youth-ministry/presentation.md

 <br> Come back and share highlights from each groups
 <br> From John 1:12 draw out - we all have the right to be children of God/we are all part of one family.
 <br>
 <br> From Mark 10:13-16 draw out - Sometimes the church at large and also the rest of society hinders youth from being a part of the family of God - we see this with the Nones, Gones - youth and young adults who are leaving the church in droves.
 As a youth ministry we need to stop being part of the problem and start being a bridge into full acceptance into the family of God - the church.
-So what is our mission?
 <br>
 <br>
 (next slide)